Skip to content

 This prevents runaway loops and controls API costs.
 Set budget=0 for unlimited calls.

-Before using any LLM node, you must call configure_llm() with two functions:
+Before using any LLM node, pass two functions to compile():

 llm_factory=llm_factory, # (tier) -> BaseChatModel